 The Magic Fishbone is the one book that Dickens wrote specifically for children.
 It has 40 pages and is meant for children ages 6-10.
 It contains a king, a princess, and a fairy, but addresses ‘money problems’ as so many of Dickens’ books do.

 A Christmas Carol is a Christmas classic and makes for a wonderful read aloud for children (and adults) of all ages at Christmas.
-To make this book even more enjoyable for your children, download the FREE unit study I created for the Homeschooling Through the Holidays series one year.
+To make this book even more enjoyable for your children, download the FREE unit study I created.

 Stepping Stones: Oliver Twist is an adaptation of the original story meant for ages 6-9.
 (96 pages)